markcheno/topaz/README.md

 Topaz - a toy compiler/interpreter loosely based on Ruby syntax.
 This was originally designed to be cross platform and run under PALMOS on the Palm Pilot (see *archive* branch).
 It also works via the command line.
+It compiles and runs, but has not been tested on 64bit machines.
+YMMV.

 There are two parts: the compiler, which compiles down to bytecode, and the interpreter, which executes the bytecode.